bobmacneal/react-leaflet-demo/README.md

 # react-leaflet-demo
-Displaying maps in a react application
+Demonstrates how to use the open-source map [leaflet](https://github.com/Leaflet/Leaflet) library and the [react-leaflet](https://react-leaflet.js.org/) components to create simple maps in a React web application.

 ## Setup / Run